What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 2. You’re paying less toward the price of the house than you’d think

 Putting several hundred dollars a month toward the purchase of a house before you can actually afford a mortgage sounds like a smart financial move on the surface.
+But when you run the numbers, you’ll see that the sum total of the credit doesn’t actually amount to much, even in the long run.

 “It’s just like leasing a car.
 If you actually pay off and purchase a leased car, you’ve paid a lot more than if you’d simply purchased the car outright,” explains Dang.

-Let’s say you’re paying $2,000 a month in a rent-to-own deal on a $400,000 home — and the landlord agrees to put $200 a month (or 10% of your rent) toward the price of the house.
+Let’s say you’re paying $2,000 a month in a rent-to-own deal on a $400,000 home, and the landlord agrees to put $200 a month (or 10% of your rent) toward the price of the house.

 That’s only $2,400 in one year.